Smash Brothers Basics

 Next, the famous bounty hunter, Samus Aran.
 Some prefer her "Zero Suit" form, an entirely different character, which favors speed.
 However, her original style offers greater power to most players.
 Inside the armor, Samus can shoot out homing missiles, charge a powerful ranged attack, and utilize a long-range grapple.

-Similarly to Mega Man, Samus performs surprisingly well up close in the hands of a skill player.
-She favors distance, but has more than enough range, speed, and power with her ground and air moves to hold her own in close combat.
-Practice her downwards air attack to "dunk" opponents attempting to return to the stage.
+Similarly to Mega Man, Samus performs surprisingly well up close in the hands of a skilled player.
+She favors distance but has more than enough range, speed, and power with her ground and air moves to hold her own in close combat.
+Practice her downward air attack to "dunk" opponents attempting to return to the stage.
 Samus is definitely a strong fighter—especially on flat stages, like Final Destination, where there's nowhere to run from her projectiles.

 Honestly, Sheik is my preferred fighter in the game, but there's one character who works better for most gamers.
 Sheik's attacks are weak, but easy to hit with, quickly piling on low damage.
 Her moves have diminished cooldown, meaning when her strikes miss or are blocked, she can still dodge before being countered.

 Sheik is superb at duking it out up close, but can competently fight from a distance with her chargeable throwing needles.
 To top it off, Sheik has some of the best air attacks in the game.
 Admittedly, you may have trouble landing the finishing blow that'll knock an opponent off the stage, as her finishing moves are harder to connect with.
 Still, Sheik may not be powerful, but few can withstand her agile assault.

 Good reach with sword, many ranged attacks